How To Sign Up a Phone Number For Spam Calls/Texts (2023)

 Here are a few ways to sign someone up for spam calls/texts or give telemarketers their phone number, these are literally spam sites for phone numbers.
 These services can be used to do spam phone number revenge, so handle with car.

-Once you put a number here, it's going to be very hard to go back from this, so consider your actions carefully.
+Once you put a number here, it's going to be very hard to go back from this, so consider your actions carefully if you are planning to do a phone number spammer joke.

 This is another well-known prank site which cam be used to sign up for spam calls.
 To send texts and calls to your target, the site uses several random phone numbers.
 You can also send personalized messages though not a voice message.